-As a Washington, DC based Life Coach, I’ve found this to be true: none of us welcomes criticism.
+As a Washington, DC based Life Coach, I’ve found this to be true: none of my life coaching clients welcome criticism.
 It’s human nature to enjoy being right and feel a sense of hurt when we’re wrong.
 HOWEVER … the right type of criticism can actually be a GIFT.
 That’s right, with a small shift in mindset you too can learn to welcome criticism as a tool to growth and learning.
 Disagreement and setbacks do truly help us grow.
 The people who call us on the carpet, point out our weaknesses and flaws and actually provide constructive criticism do have our best interests in mind.
 They are so much more valuable to us than “yes men.”

 The Life Coach Says: DON’T listen to criticism when it’s …